-Assistant Chief Taylor was hired in February 1989 and was promoted to Sergeant in 1997.
-He has been a Sergeant supervising officers in the Uniform Patrol Division and the Criminal Investigations Division.
-He was promoted to Lieutenant in December 2002 and has served as a Lieutenant in the Uniform Patrol Division, Communications and the Criminal Investigations Division.
-In 2015, Sam was promoted to Captain, overseeing the Special Operations Division and then transferred to his current role of supervising the Investigative Services Division.
+Assistant Chief Taylor was hired in February 1989 and was promoted to Sergeant in 1997 where he supervised officers in the Uniform Patrol Division and the Criminal Investigations Division.
+Sam was promoted to Lieutenant in December 2002 and has served as a Lieutenant in the Uniform Patrol Division, 911 Emergency Communications and the Criminal Investigations Division.
+In 2015, Sam was promoted to Captain, overseeing the Special Operations Division and then transferred to supervising the Investigative Services Division.
+In 2019 Sam was promoted to the rank of Assistant Chief.
+As Assistant Chief he provided direction for the Special Services Bureau responsible for personnel and services including: SWAT, K-9 Unit, School Resource Officers, Traffic, DUI Enforcement, Red Light Cameras, Crime Prevention, 911 Communications, Planning and Research, Recruiting and Training before transferring to his current role of overseeing the Criminal Investigations Bureau.